 In such an unstable society, where truth can crumble like stone and hierarchical organizations such as the Fulcrum can closely guard secrets, it seems it would be extremely useful for individuals to have a working understanding of philosophical razors as a mechanism for finding truth in their world.
-In class, we mentioned the most famous: Occam’s razor.
+In class, we discussed Amos Nur’s use of the most famous: Occam’s razor (Nur, Amos, and Dawn Burgess.
+Apocalypse: Earthquakes, Archaeology, and the Wrath of God.
+Princeton University Press, 2008).
 Also known as the principle of parsimony, it states that “entities should not be multiplied unnecessarily,” or in practice, “the simplest solution tends to be the right one.”
-We see this principle in action when Ykka relays the story of how the comm in Castrima figured out the old inherited geode city.
-When they saw that the mechanisms started working once an orogene entered, they immediately leaped to the simplest conclusion with the data available: the city is powered by orogeny (Jemisin 2015, 342).
+While Nur uses the principle to guide scientific study, Jemisin allows her more efficient, rational characters to employ it–for example, when Ykka relays the story of how the comm in Castrima figured out the old inherited geode city.
+When they saw that the mechanisms started working once an orogene entered, she immediately leaped to the simplest conclusion with the data available: the city is powered by orogeny (Jemisin 2015, 342).
 Figuring this out quickly and efficiently allowed the members of the comm to survive.

 Essun demonstrated a propensity for this type of rational thought from an early age.
 When Binof visits Damaya with questions of “A place.
 With a shape.
 Sort of” (305), Damaya actually knows what she is talking about.
 This is because when realized that “Main’s walls and corridors aren’t wide enough to account for all the space the building occupies,” Damaya applied Occam’s Razor, and accepted the simplest conclusion: “there must be a huge empty chamber within” (306).
 This intuition that simple yet unexpected answers may underly the convoluted Yumenescene society liberates Damaya/Syenite from the bondage other orogenes face.
 Alabaster later helps Syenite reach another important, simple conclusion: some of the stonelore is damaged or missing because societies shape the text to fit their values.